Health Canada

 • IGRs

-Outdoor domestic residential use to control / repel/ attract of domestic home and yard (e.g., outdoor use of coils, candles, mats, misters, etc.) nuisance insects and ticks, including, but not limited to:
+Outdoor domestic residential use to control/repel/attract in domestic homes and yards (for example, outdoor use of coils, candles, mats, misters, etc.) insects and ticks, including, but not limited to:

 • wasps